An Interlude Before the Third Act of “The Assemblage of AI”

 When you work around experts long enough, you notice that experts sometimes (usually?) forget what isn’t obvious to non-experts.
 Conversely, people in the field often see things experts overlook because they live inside the operational texture of the system.

-I’m a BI Architect/Developer who misunderstood the “I” in BI all those years back in 1998 when I first heard of BI.
-I just started my dev position with the SQL Server OLAP Services 7.0 team at Microsoft, and never heard of an OLAP, BI, or DSS.
-I thought the “I” was in BI was like the “I” in AI.
 It wasn’t until about 15 years later that I realized the “I” in BI was like the “I” in CIA—as in, gathering intel to give to the decision makers.
+I thought the DSS/BI field just got lazy and retreated to an easier definition of intelligence.
+But I guess it was by design.
 Subconsciously, I think I didn’t want to see that since the “I” in AI is a lot more fun than the “I” in CIA.
-So that lead me down long and windy road where I was perpetually out of sync with the mainstream BI crowd and sort of locked out of the AI crowd.
+So that led me down a long and winding road where I was perpetually out of sync with the mainstream BI crowd and sort of locked out of the AI crowd.

 FYI, here is a list of most relevant of those “recent” blogs: